Skip to main content

 How Minnesota Compares to Neighboring States

-Minnesota is close to the national average for Tax Preparation Business startup costs, with a cost-of-living index of 98.
-Compared to neighboring Wisconsin ($9,500 median startup cost), Minnesota has higher costs for a Tax Preparation Business.
+Minnesota is one of the more affordable states for launching a Tax Preparation Business, with a cost-of-living index of 93.6 (national average is 100).
+Compared to neighboring Wisconsin ($9,100 median startup cost), Minnesota has higher costs for a Tax Preparation Business.

 StateEst.
 CostLLC Fee